 Activity clusters separate adversaries into distinct threat group “flavors.”
 Once understood, the threat posed become manageable, and we believe they should have a suitably unintimidating identifier.
 So, what could be less intimidating than ice cream?

 To learn more about Project Ice Cream, read the series’ introductory blog here.

-The ice cream blog series continues by documenting another activity cluster first observed in our dataset in 2019.
-This threat cluster has been well documented in the security community with, APT41, Lead, Wicked Panda, and Vanadinite demonstrating significant overlap in activity, making it likely that each represents activity involving the same threat group.
+First observed in our dataset in 2019, this threat cluster has been well documented in the security community with APT41, Lead, Wicked Panda, and Vanadinite demonstrating significant overlap in activity, making it likely that each represents activity involving the same threat group.
 We are grateful for the contributions of these and other threat researchers who have helped inform the security community’s understanding of this actor.